Mental-Health-In-Tech/tech-blues-capstone/README.md

 #### 5. Modeling & Evaluation
 > - Establish a baseline accuracy
-> - XXX Fit using TD-IDF Vectorizer
+> - XXX Fit using XXXX
 > - XXX Evaluate decision tree, random forest, logistic regression, KNN, and Naive Bayes models
 > - Emphasize on beating the baseline accuracy, and overall accuracy of the model.